2023 Best Travel Guitar – Acoustic & Electric Guitar On The Road

 Instead of using composite materials like their more expensive models, the Spirit GT-Pro utilizes a traditional solid wood build, sporting a maple neck with neck-through construction.

-Aside from solid wood, essential modern features are retained, including the famous Double-Ball tuning system and locking R-Trem.
+Aside from the use of solid woods, essential modern features are retained, including the famous Double-Ball tuning system and locking R-Trem.
 This hardware ensures reliable tuning, incredible sustain, and performance.

 Finally, the guitar has a practical folding leg rest for comfortable playing.